Complete history on the site of the Confrérie des Vignerons.

 Total budget just over CHF 100m, about double that of 1999.
 It is known that the project has ended with a serious financial deficit, but let’s not lose track of the magnificent accomplishments of this gigantic undertaking; and to the incredible heart & soul investment of thousands of unpaid actors, musicians, choristers, and other volunteers.
 Photo: © luca-carmagnola/Fête-des-Vignerons

-Technology of the Vevey arena and its construction, installation, and dis-assembly — October 2018 to end of 2019.
-Join us as we share our development.
+Technology, construction, installation, and dis-assembly — October 2018 to end of 2019.
+Join in the development of our documentary.

-After the show is over, the whole arena must be dismantled before mid-October to allow the circus to come again (exception is the wooden construction over the lake and the removal of the 260 wooden piles which support it).
-Here is just one element of the deconstruction – the eight 30 meter high sound masts.
+After the show is over [aug2019], the whole arena must be dismantled before mid-October to allow the circus to come again (exception is the wooden construction over the lake and the removal of the 260 wooden piles which support it).
+Here, taking down of one of the eight 30 meter high sound masts.

 the main arena area was cleared on schedule, just four sound mast tower tops remaining to greet the incoming circus!
 Photos from October 2019.